We always seem to be blaming our metabolism for something.

 The Power of Energy Homeostasis

 Despite all this talk on “metabolism,” it tends to be one of those words that everyone uses – but doesn’t actually know what it is.
 Sure enough, the way many talk about their metabolism is similar to an organ, giving it a specific function tied to many tissues.
 In truth, metabolism is so much grander, and yet so specific to each organism.
-Each and every cell, in every living organism – plant, animal, bacteria… - has its own metabolism that plays into a larger, all-encompassing energetic state.1
+Each and every cell in every living organism – plant, animal, bacteria… - has its own metabolism that plays into a larger, all-encompassing energetic state.1

 It’s all about energy balance.
 Metabolism, simply put, is the way our cells produce energy.
-This energy is used for all sorts of things including movement, replication, healing, maintenance, and cellular-specific activity; like the way a liver cell works doing liver-specific activities or a muscle cell works doing muscle-specific activities.
+This energy is used for all sorts of things, including movement, replication, healing, maintenance, and cellular-specific activity; like the way a liver cell works doing liver-specific activities or a muscle cell works doing muscle-specific activities.

 Where does this energy come from?
 From the food we consume.

 Starting from the tip of your tongue, the moment food touches your mouth, your saliva begins secreting digestive enzymes to break down foods.
-Once swallowed, your stomach gets to work with a high acidic environment and even more digestive enzymes that quickly degrade carbohydrates and proteins, and some fats.
-When it reaches your small intestine, immediately your body preps for even more digestive enzymes used to break down all foods into microscopic nutrients easily transported through your bloodstream and to other parts of your body.
+Once swallowed, your stomach gets to work with a high acidic environment and even more digestive enzymes that quickly degrade carbohydrates, proteins, and some fats.
+When it reaches your small intestine, your body immediately preps for even more digestive enzymes used to break down all foods into microscopic nutrients easily transported through your bloodstream and to other parts of your body.

 But some foods are a little more difficult to digest and make it all the way to your gut microbiome.
 From here, these foods interact with your gut and can impact which microbes survive and thrive and can change what kind of microbial activities are conducted.
 These microbial activities have a monumental effect on not just our gut, but our overall health, and can change how well we absorb nutrients, how much energy is produced, and even flip on our fat storage switch.